DavidMertz/RegEx_Puzzles/book.md

 pat2 = re.compile(r'x.*?y')   # non-greedy
 ```

-And also this block of text that you want to match.
-You can think of it
+And also the following block of text that you want to match.
+You can
-as a sort of *lorem ipsum* that only has 'X' words, if you will.
+think of it as a sort of *lorem ipsum* that only has 'X' words, if you
+will.

 ```python
 txt = """